Second-harmonic imaging microscopy: Pancreatic cancer

 Changes in collagen ultrastructure in pancreatic cancer can be investigated by multiphoton fluorescence and polarization-resolved SHIM.

 Other cancers

 SHG microscopy was reported for the study of lung, colonic, esophageal stroma and cervical cancers.

 Pathologies detection

 Alterations in the organization or polarity of the collagen fibrils can be signs of pathology,.

-In particular, the anisotropy of alignment of collagen fibers allowed to discriminate healthy dermis against pathological scars in skin.
+In particular, the anisotropic alignment of collagen fibers allowed the discrimination of healthy dermis from pathological scars in skin.
 Also, pathologies in cartilage such as osteoarthritis can be probed by polarization-resolved SHG microscopy,.
 SHIM was later extended to fibro-cartilage (meniscus).

 Tissue engineering

 The ability of SHG to image specific molecules can reveal the structure of a certain tissue one material at a time, and at various scales (from macro to micro) using microscopy.
 For instance, the collagen (type I) is specifically imaged from the extracellular matrix (ECM) of cells, or when it serves as a scaffold or conjonctive material in tissues.
 SHG also reveals fibroin in silk, myosin in muscles and biosynthetized cellulose.

 All of this imaging capability can be used to design artificials tissues, by targeting specific points of the tissue : SHG can indeed quantitatively measure some orientations, and material quantity and arrangement.
 Also, SHG coupled to other multiphoton techniques can serve to monitor the development of engineered tissues, when the sample is relatively thin however.
 Of course, they can finally be used as a quality control of the fabricated tissues.